A full-size, cashierless Amazon grocery store appears slated for Ballard

 At 25,000 square feet, the Ballard location would trump them all.
 Similar permitting plans filed for a store in Connecticut suggest Amazon is building an even larger automated grocery store there, on a 34,000-square-foot site.

 Amazon has said its cashierless technology is aimed at enhancing the customer experience, not slashing grocery jobs.
-And it’s had big hiring campaigns at its two other soon-to-open Amazon Fresh locations around the area, in Bellevue’s Factoria Mall and at Seattle’s 23rd Avenue and Jackson Street.
+And it’s had big hiring campaigns at its two other soon-to-open Amazon Fresh locations around the area, in Bellevue’s Factoria mall and at Seattle’s 23rd Avenue and Jackson Street.

 Still, the expansion of the cashierless technology will likely mean Amazon — which has big ambitions to upend the grocery sector — doesn’t need to hire as many employees at locations where the devices are used.
 Other grocers, too, could cut labor costs by purchasing the technology from Amazon, which began marketing it to third-party retailers last year.
 Airport convenience store Hudson began installing the cashierless tech at some locations in January.